 - Purchase the complete Expat Arrivals Chicago Guide (PDF)

-Chicago is a friendly and cosmopolitan city brimming with wonderful attractions and activities for people of all persuasions.
-With high energy and a healthy, clean-living lifestyle, expats who relocate here might need to make a few adjustments to their way of life, but be prepared to splash out, as Chicago can be expensive.
+Chicago is a vibrant city brimming with wonderful attractions and activities for people of all interests.
+With high energy and a healthy, clean-living lifestyle, those who relocate here might need to make a few adjustments to their way of life, but be prepared to splash out, as Chicago can be expensive.

 The city is renowned for its shopping, nightlife and restaurants, but it also features good entertainment venues, world-class sports facilities and spas.

 As a city known for haute couture, new arrivals with a sense of fashion are sure to fall in love with Chicago.
 Head straight for Magnificent Mile on Michigan Avenue where hundreds of store windows all vie for attention.
 Oak Street is also a good bet for fashion and designer stores.

 Those who love to browse will be able to find just about everything under the sun can be found at Maxwell Street Market, which takes place on Sunday mornings from March to December.